ynx0/graph-store-documentation/2_sur_file_walkthrough.md

     + [Update (Part 2)](#update-part-2)
     + [Permissions](#permissions)

-Let’s go through the type definitions of some of the most used types when working with Graph Store.
+Let's go through the type definitions of some of the most used types when working with Graph Store.

 ## Post
-Here’s `sur/post.hoon`
+Here's `sur/post.hoon`
 ```
 +$  index       (list atom)
 +$  uid         [=resource =index]